dartmouth-cs52/dartmouth-cs52.github.io/lectures/08_advanced_js/index_slides.md

   * scalability

 ???
-* and it isn't even made by facebook?!
+* and it isn't even made by facebook?! but google
 * backend as a service
 * json storage -- who remembers JSON?